-Developed by experts in the fields of computer science and teacher training
+Developed by subject matter experts in the fields of computer science and teaching

-Delivered entirely by online webinars, meaning you can study at home in your own time
+Delivered entirely online, meaning you can study at home in your own time and at your own pace

 Fully funded by the Department for Education so there are no fees to pay and you may even be eligible to apply for a training bursary to support you while you learn